 Museum guests were greeted with spacious galleries, a glorious Great Hall and two open-air cloisters.
 Thousands sought respite from the difficult economic times of the Great Depression at the museum, which not only offered lovely galleries, but also musical programs, classes, social events and even a collection of birds and animals that become known as “Weng’s Zoo,” named after Siegfried Weng, who served as museum director from 1929-1950.
 Julia Shaw Patterson Carnell had given the community a generous gift she would refer to as Dayton’s Living Room.
 Ninety years later, the building, now listed on the National Register of Historic Places, still houses the Dayton Art Institute.

 In September 1994, the museum announced its largest ever capital campaign, the Renaissance Campaign, to fund a major renovation and expansion of the museum.
 The Dayton Art Institute reopened in June 1997 with more than 35,000 square feet of additional exhibition space and completely renovated permanent collection galleries.
-The renovations added the Entrance Rotunda and James F. Dicke Gallery of Contemporary Gallery, completing Julia’s original vision, and enclosed the Shaw Gothic Cloister, creating a new event space.
+The renovations added the Entrance Rotunda and James F. Dicke Gallery of Contemporary Art, completing Julia’s original vision, and enclosed the Shaw Gothic Cloister, creating a new event space.

 In the 21st century, ongoing renovations have replaced original gallery windows, restored the Grand Staircase, upgraded original restrooms, renovated the Mimi and Stuart Rose Auditorium, and made numerous other upgrades and improvements to help preserve the historic building for the next 100 years.